bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 In the example above, we loop through all `a` tags, skip the tag if it already has a target or is not a true external link, otherwise we set the target attribute to `_blank`.

-Another example of a feature you might want to add is to append "#" links to the ends of headings in your content so that people can copy a permalink to that particular heading.
-It's easy with this HTML Inspector:
+Another example of a feature you might want to add is to append "#" links to the ends of headings in your content so that people can copy a permalink to that particular heading:

 ```ruby
 inspect_html do |document|